 Road to the Kentucky Derby: Florida Derby

-Last weekend, Hot Rod Charlie captured the Louisiana Derby – the first 100 point winner on the Road to the Kentucky Derby.
-There are three more major prep races on March 27 – the Florida Derby at Gulfstream Park, Jeff Ruby Steaks at Turfway Park and UAE Derby at Meydan Racecourse in the UK.
+Last weekend, Hot Rod Charlie captured the Louisiana Derby to become the first 100-point winner on the Road to the Kentucky Derby.
+There are three more major prep races on March 27: the Florida Derby at Gulfstream Park, the Jeff Ruby Steaks at Turfway Park and the UAE Derby at Meydan Racecourse in the UK.

 BEST HORSE RACING REBATES AND BONUSES.

 The Florida Derby is restricted to 3-year-olds, and the top four finishers receive Kentucky Derby qualifying points (100-40-20-10).
 Greatest Honour is the prohibitive favorite over 10 rivals, and he’s currently No. 3 on the Kentucky Derby points leaderboard with 60 points, which is already enough to qualify for the Run for the Roses.
 Fifteen Florida Derby winners have gone on to win the Kentucky Derby.